Introducing Guitar for Teens

 Want to learn guitar through the music you like?
 Designed especially for teen beginners, Waltons New School of Music’s Introducing Guitar for Teens course takes a practical, enjoyable approach to acoustic guitar tuition.
 The style is hands-on, contemporary and seriously fun.
 Skills are developed using chord and riff examples from today’s top groups.
 You will also gain such essential musical knowledge as song structure, tab notation, scales, rhythm and metre, intervals, chord shapes and strum patterns, and techniques such as muting and string bending.
 By the end of the course you should have an impressive grasp of guitar fundamentals and a solid understanding of how songs are put together.

-Participating students will need a good quality acoustic guitar to bring to class and practice at home.
+Course participants will need to have steel-string acoustic guitars or nylon-string ‘classical’ guitars to bring to class and practice with at home.

 Have you enrolled in this course?